 The DAC app is a special-purpose audio recording app available for the AP French, German, Italian, and Spanish Language and Culture Exams and AP Music Theory Exams.
 It is for use on Apple iPad tablets and Chromebooks.
-The iPads and Chromebooks must be school-owned and -controlled and may be used in a one-to-one computing environment.
-The DAC app is the only recording program permitted on iPads and Chromebooks; no other recording software may be used on these devices.
+The iPads and Chromebooks must be school owned and controlled and may be used in a one-to-one computing environment.
+The DAC app is the only recording program permitted on iPads and Chromebooks; no other recording software may be used on these devices during an AP Exam.

 - For Apple iPads, the DAC app can be downloaded free of charge from the Apple App Store